GET - On Google Play

 Totems in Stanley Park, Vancouver

 A paddle-wheeler tour down the Fraser River offers lots to see, from wildlife to sunsets and a visit to the world-class interpretive Fraser River Discovery Centre on the quay showcases one of the great rivers of the world, and the importance it has played in the development of not only New Westminster, but also British Columbia.
-The Westminster Quay is also home to the River Market with popular eateries, fun things to do for the entire family, and fronting the river is a long boardwalk with stunning views across the river and lined with flowers and raised gardens that stretches for several kilometres.
+The Westminster Quay is also home to the River Market with popular eateries and boutique-type shops.
+Along the river is a long boardwalk with stunning views across the river and lined with flowers and raised gardens that stretches for several kilometres.

 Queen’s Park is New Westminster’s flagship park dating back to 1886.
 It is a 75 acre haven for outdoor enthusiasts and families with trails, flowers, sporting opportunities, petting farm, playgrounds.